btconway/babyagi/README.md

 This feature, when finished, shall create a report, summary or code as output to a file, involving parsing, loading and update of the report file.

-See the parameters in .env file for details.

 ************************************************************

 ## 📖 Tipps, hints & observations for Llama operation